davsket/emile/README.md

 * Full set of CSS properties for animation (length-based and colors)
 * Easing and callbacks
 * Less than 50 lines of code
+* Now supports CSS transformation properties
+* Now uses `requestAnimationFrame`

-Get updates on Twitter: <http://twitter.com/emilejs>
+Get updates on Twitter: <http://twitter.com/emilejs> & <http://twitter.com/davsket>

-Also see the video of my presentation at Fronteers 2009:
+Also see the video of Thomas Fuchs presentation at Fronteers 2009:
 <http://fronteers.nl/congres/2009/sessions/roll-your-own-effects-framework>

 ### Targeted platforms ###